CityRunner/rode-nt-usb-c/README.md

-# RODE NT-USB-C

-## USB-C Adapter for RØDE NT-USB Microphone
+# USB-C Adapter for RØDE NT-USB Microphone

 Drop-in USB-C daughterboard for the RØDE NT-USB microphone, replacing the original USB-B port.
 Designed to fit inside the existing housing—no modification required.